ebzzry/ebzzry.github.io/src/en/actors-warriors.md

 thinking not present in other fields.

-For the past decade, I have been trying so hard to restrain myself to comment on a sub-topic.
-I even borderline consider it a pet peeve of mine because of how ridiculously stupid it is.
-It is the topic of false experts.
+For the past decade, I have been trying so hard to restrain myself to comment on a subtopic—orators.
 During the past decade, I have seen an influx of conferences, seminars, and symposia about «Technology», «Trends», etc. What’s egregious is that the main people talking about those topics know nothing about those things.
 I somehow always find myself in uncomfortable situations wherein I ask the expert, directly, questions about what he presented, sometimes during the presentation, more often, after.
 I thought that politicians are good at dodging questions that are sensitive in nature.
-But lo and behold, I soon discovered that the false experts are actually better at it.
+But lo and behold, I soon discovered that the orators are actually better at it.

-Then, there are the outsiders.
+Then, there are the outlanders.
 These people have no real interest with CS, have no technical proficiencies, and have nothing to contribute to the discussion.
 The most interaction they have with machines was playing videogames.
 These are the people that make a lot of noise on social media.
 They talk about the latest